Iowans will be able to buy 15g of marijuana in Illinois

 “Non-residents can only acquire and legally possess 15 grams in Illinois,” Pritzker Press Secretary Jordan Abudayyeh told KWQC.

-Non-Illinois residents will not be allowed to carry cannabis back across state lines per the terms of the bill.
+Non-Illinois residents will not be allowed to carry cannabis back across state lines per the terms of the bill, and anyone doing so will be subject to the laws of the state they are in.

+Law enforcement in both Illinois and Iowa have expressed opposition to the legalization of recreational marijuana.